Summary

 g++ -o hw main.o hello.o

-The useful effect of splitting up the compilation in these two phases is that during development you only need to recompile the sources that have changed since the last compilation.
+The useful effect of splitting up the compilation into these two phases is that during development you only need to recompile the sources that have changed since the last compilation.
 On the other hand, linking needs to be re-done for all object files, but since it's a much faster process the speed gains are tremendous anyway.
 The only issue that still remains is: how do we know precisely which files need to be recompiled?

 Makefiles